NawaMan/MultiPlatformICCU4C/README.md

 ## 📦 Versions

-The version of the ICU, Clang, and Emscripten SDK are in `versions.env`.
+The versions of ICU, Clang, and Emscripten SDK are specified in the [`versions.env`](./versions.env) file at the root of this repository.
+This file is the single source of truth for the main build component versions used by all build scripts (see also `build.sh`).

+If you need to build with different versions of ICU, Clang, or Emscripten, simply clone this repository and edit `versions.env` to your desired values.

 The current release is `1.0.0` and the versions of the component are as follows:

 | Component      | Version   |